Tallulah Brockman Bankhead (1903-1968)

-Miss Bankhead was an actress by vocation.
-Her rise to international stardom was a first for a native Alabama woman.
+Tallulah Bankhead was an actress by vocation.
+Her rise to international stardom was a first for an Alabama woman.
 It was based on a flamboyant and colorful personality developed as the daughter of a prominent deep South family.
 A character of strong will, independence, and charm, coupled with a deep husky voice, brought attention to her and redefined popular concepts of Alabama women.

-The six films that she made for Paramount were mediocre at best, she wrote in her autobiography.
-She returned to the stage in New York, and began a run of successful roles.
-She made several more films, one of which was the award winning "Lifeboat."
+The six films she made for Paramount were mediocre at best, she wrote in her autobiography.
+She returned to the stage in New York and began a run of successful roles.
+She made several more films, one of which was the award-winning Lifeboat.

 Bibliography